MargaridaVictoriano/BattleShip/README.md

 First, you need to have installed **gcc** and **makefile**.
 You can install both of them using the following terminal command: `sudo apt-get install build-essential`.
 To compile the program you simply need to run the following terminal comand: `make`.
 Then, to run the program you need to run the following terminal comand: `./battleship`.

 ## How to Play
+This is a two player game.
 You will be prompted with a menu with three options.
 If you press `1` you will start the game imediately, if you press  `2` the rules will be shown and if you press `3` you will quit the program.

 If it's your first time playing the game,  we advise you to press `2` to read the rules since they explain in detail on how to play the game.